TinyPART/RIOT/examples/tinycontainer/README.md

 tinycontainer
 =============

-This application example demonstrate how to use TinyContainer.
+This application example demonstrates how to use TinyContainer.

 Use Cases
 =========